pmelange/openwrt-testlab/Documentation/RaspiOS/README.md

 ```

 ---
+# The Linux Kernel

 Now it is time to patch and build a new linux kernel.
 The instructions can be found [here](https://www.raspberrypi.com/documentation/computers/linux_kernel.html) and it is important to apply the patch [0001-sc16is7xx.c-increase-SC16IS7XX_MAX_DEVS-to-16.patch](0001-sc16is7xx.c-increase-SC16IS7XX_MAX_DEVS-to-16.patch) before starting the build.
-This patch is needed when more than 4 of the Serial Expansion HATs are used.
-With the MAX_DEVS set to 16, up to 8 of the HATs can be used.
+* This patch is needed when more than 4 of the Serial Expansion HATs are used.
+With the MAX_DEVS now set to 16, up to 8 of the HATs can be used.
 If more are needed, adjust the MAX_DEVS accordingly.
+* Read more about the [Serial Expansion HAT](../Hardware/Serial_Expansion_HAT.md).

 ```
 sudo apt install git